-Fix PS5 Can't Obtain IP Address [Working Solution 2023]
+Fix PS5 Can't Obtain IP Address [8 Working Solutions 2024]

-The new PS5 has a lot to offer with the newest hardware and big exciting new games.
+The new PS5 has a lot to offer, with the newest hardware and big, exciting new games.

-But it’s a real bummer when you face the PS5 can’t obtain an IP address error and is unable to connect to the internet.
+But it’s a real bummer when you face the CE-109502-7 Can’t obtain an IP address within the time limit and is unable to connect to the internet.fix-ps5-cannot-obtain-ip-address

-What is the PS5 Can’t Obtain IP Address Error?
+What is the CE-109502-7 PS5 Can’t Obtain IP Address Error?

 The PS5 can’t obtain an IP address is a PS5 network error with the error code CE-109502-7 or CE-109503-8.
-Both error codes have the same error message “Can’t obtain an IP address within the time limit.”
+Both error codes have the same error message, “Can’t obtain an IP address within the time limit.”
 PS5 fails to get the IP address and hence can’t connect to the internet.

 Error Code CE-109502-7 indicates that your PS5 couldn’t identify the IP address while connecting to the internet.